 - Enroll in the month-long intensive pre-term German course and continue with an ongoing course in German language, as well as the academic tutorial during the first half of the academic term.

-Our faculty that have visited UM include Drs.
-Randall and Taylor, who will be happy to answer your questions.
+Faculty that have visited UM include Drs.
+Randall, who will be happy to answer your questions.

 Visit UM at: http://www.uni-marburg.de